matthew-tzong/portfolio-tracker/README.md

   - Expenses by category.
   - Budget vs. actual spend.
 - **Automatically prunes old data** while exporting it as CSV first, so the database stays small but long‑term summaries remain available.

-The result is a single, private dashboard that answers: *“What is my net worth, where is my money going, and how is my portfolio doing?”*

 ---

 ## Key features